fredrikaverpil/pyside2-wheels/README.md

 ## Qt development and bug reporting

-As of writing this, PySide2 is in its infancy and has actually not been released just yet (please note the version number).
 It's possible to follow the development and get in touch with developers.
 Here's a quick list of useful links for that.

 * [PySide2 wiki](https://wiki.qt.io/PySide2)
 * [PySide2 bug tracker](https://bugreports.qt.io/browse/PYSIDE/)